dcloudio/hbuilderx-extension-docs/en/ExtensionDocs/Api/windows/getActiveTextEditor.md

 # getActiveTextEditor

-> Get the currently active editor, if there is no open editor, return undefined
+> The currently active editor or undefined.
+The active editor is the one that currently has focus or, when none has focus, the one that has changed input most recently.

 #### Parameter